 - See the purchasing process through to the end with invoice matching.

-There are many benefits that procurement automation software gives your startup or SMB.
+There are many benefits that procurement automation software gives your startup or mid-size company.

 Reduced Order Lifecycle Times

-Small businesses that use automated procurement systems have the opportunity to manage a two-day purchase order cycle based on the top-performing firms.
+Small businesses, startups, and mid-size companies that use automated procurement systems have the opportunity to manage a two-day purchase order cycle based on the top-performing firms.
 Compare this to a seven-day cycle using the old way of paper purchase orders.

 Efficiency of Automated Procurement Systems